Master of International Business

 Elective units of study

 Completion of four electives is a requirement for the Master of International Business.
-Electives are selected from a wide range of specialist international business related units of study from across the Business School.
-Elective units include:
+Electives are selected from a wide range of specialist international business related units of study from across the Business School as set out in the Business School (Postgraduate) Handbook.

 - ACCT6002 International Accounting